You are here

 Integrated Elementary and Special Education B.A.Sc.

-The Bachelor of Applied Science (B.A.Sc.) in Integrated Elementary and Special Education (IESE) qualifies students to apply for state licensure to teach K-6 general elementary education and K-12 special education in the areas of learning disabilities, emotional behavior disorders, autism spectrum, developmental cognitive delay, and other health impairments within the mild to moderate range.
-This multi-categorical special education license is called Academic and Behavioral Strategist (ABS).
+Students in grades K-12 have a broad spectrum of needs in the classroom.
+The Bachelor of Applied Science (B.A.Sc.) in Integrated Elementary and Special Education (IESE) gives you the tools necessary to serve these students and their families with integrity.
+The degree qualifies students to apply for state licensure to teach K-6 general elementary education and K-12 special education (mild to moderate) in the areas of:

 - Graduates qualify for licensure in K-6 Elementary Education and K-12 Academic & Behavioral Strategist Special Education